rezonant/mastodon-chart/README.md

 helm install -f secrets.yaml mastodon .
 ```

+Note that `values.yaml` is the default values file for the chart and `secrets.yaml` "overrides" it, but in this chart they are actually unrelated, and both are required in order to install a release.

 After it's up and you've made your first account, you can make that user an admin by running the following from
 within any of the web or sidekiq pods: